Music

 Mason Manteau on alto saxophone, Damian Doyle on piano, Robert Wilhelm on bass and Gavin Casey on drums at SU Jazz Night at The Fitz.

 Starting at 8 p.m., the quartet’s hour-long performance convinced the audience they were in a dark, hazy jazz club in New York City instead of Syracuse.
-Recognizable jazz pieces like “Naima” and “The Night Has a Thousand Eyes” by John Coltrane delighted jazz fans and new jazz listeners.
-A half hour later, every seat was filled and the only sounds between songs came from the bartender’s shaker and the audience’s applause.
+Recognizable jazz pieces like “Naima” and “The Night Has a Thousand Eyes” by John Coltrane delighted old-school jazz fans and new listeners alike.
+A half hour later, every seat was filled, and the only sounds between songs came from the bartender’s shaker and the audience’s applause.

 The quartet performance, followed by the jam session, provided an opportunity for jazz fans and musicians to enjoy the music genre and showcase their own musical talents.
-Every month, students and locals can continue to look forward to The Scene’s free admission performances at The Fitz.
+Every month, students and locals ca attend and particpate in The Scene’s free admission performances at The Fitz.